Aaron98990/ways-of-the-game/handball.md

 - [Handball.
 The ball deflects off a players foot and contatacts the hands/arm in an unnatural position.](https://www.youtube.com/shorts/_6hqiU4lqPM)
 - [Handball.
 The ball deflects off a player foot and contacts the hands/arm in an unnatural position.](https://youtu.be/pDhRUUha6B0?feature=shared&t=167)

+If the ball hits the supporting hand/arm of a defender while going to ground, this is never a penalty.

 !> Unnaturally bigger is subjective.
 Above ones are commonly accepted.
 Below ones are my interpretation.

 But, emphasis on unnaturally bigger should be on creating a barrier for the ball to pass the defender - not that the hands/arms are unnaturally away from the body.